tdd/node-demo/README.md

 }
 ```

 There!
 You're done!
-Restart the app (you could just type `rs` and hit Return in your running app's `nodemon` terminal, or hit Ctrl+C and run it again), make sure that the logs tell you front credentials were logged, and try accessing `http://localhost:3000`.
+Restart the app (you could just type `rs` and hit Return in your running app's `nodemon` terminal, or hit Ctrl+C and run it again), make sure that the logs tell you front credentials were logged, and try accessing `http://X.Y.Z.T:3000` (where X.Y.Z.T is the IP address displayed in your backoffice, next to the title).
 You should first get redirected to Twitter for authentication, displaying your very own app's name, icon and description.
 Login if necessary, then click “Authorize app”: you should get to the "No active quiz yet" page.

 The system persists your Twitter user for the URL you're using and your current accessing IP in Redis, so you don't have to re-auth all the time.

 Congratulations, you went through all the credentials setup, you're all set to go and play!

-WTF ARDUINO?
+WTF Arduino?
 ------------

 What, you don't know Arduino yet?
 Tsk tsk tsk.